ellekae/test/docs/assignments/week01.md

 ## Proposed Final Project

-The project proposes a wearable device which supports asthma treatment in children - a "Breathing Blanket"
+The project proposes a wearable device which supports asthma management in children - a "Breathing Blanket"

 ### Context